Chang Gung University of Science and Technology

 Chang Gung University of Science and Technology (CGUST; 長庚科技大學 (Tióng-keng Kho-ki Tāi-ha̍k)) is a private university in Guishan District, Taoyuan City, and Puzi City, Chiayi County of Taiwan.

 History

 CGUST was originally established as Ming Chi College of Technology in 1983.
 In 1988, the Chang Gung Institute of Nursing was established as a two-year junior college program for nursing.
 A five-year program was established in 1991 and the institute was promoted to Chang Gung Institute of Technology.
 It also offered a two-year college program.
 In 2004, the institute offered a four-year college program.
-In August 2011 name was changed to Chang Gung University of Science and Technology.
+In August 2011 the name was changed to Chang Gung University of Science and Technology.